MacGyver in popular culture: MacGruber

-The sketch was adapted as the 2010 film MacGruber.
+The sketch was adapted into the 2010 feature length film MacGruber, making it the eleventh film to be adapted from a Saturday Night Live sketch.

 MythBusters

 In February 2008, the popular science show MythBusters featured a MacGyver special which tested several of MacGyver's tactics.
 The first test examined MacGyver's famous cold capsule bomb, which utilized the explosive reaction of alkali metals with water.
 Supposedly, dropping 1 gram of sodium metal into water will cause an explosive reaction powerful enough to blow a hole through a cinderblock wall.
 However, despite using 100 grams of sodium metal, the wall remained completely intact.

 In the 2009 season, the MythBusters tested a scene from MacGyver's season 2 episode "The Wish Child," where MacGyver blew open a door lock by taking the gunpowder from a revolver's six cartridges and packing them together with a leftover primer that he detonated by striking it with the gun's butt.
 Not only did the MythBusters fail in setting off the primer, it also proved to be impossible to disassemble the cartridges by hand.
 Even after switching smokeless powder for black powder and fitting the revolver's butt with a firing pin for a successful detonation, the lock remained intact.
 A charge with 120 cartridges worth of black powder set off by electric igniter managed to destroy the lock, proving the concept, though due to the sheer amount of gunpowder needed and vastly surpassing MacGyver's methods and resources, the myth was declared busted.

 However, some of MacGyver's tactics were confirmed.
 The MythBusters were able to pick a lock using the filament of an incandescent lightbulb, although it took the MythBusters considerably longer to do than it took MacGyver (50 minutes as opposed to 56 seconds).
 Another "confirmed" MacGyver tactic was building an electromagnet using ordinary household batteries, tape and insulated wire (the insulated rubber surrounding the wire was removed with a cheese grater.)

 It was also implied, although it was not successfully tested, that it is possible to develop a roll of film using orange juice as an acid and ammonia as an alkaline fixer while holding a garbage bag over the setup to create a darkroom.
 Another implied, but not tested, tactic was creating a potato cannon using hairspray as a fuel, a camp stove as the ignition, and PVC pipe as the mortar.

 Also, in episode 15, in July 2004, a portion of the episode titled "Car Capers" featured the MythBusters testing of a tactic in which an egg placed into a car's radiator would subsequently cook and plug holes in said radiator.
 This had been featured in an episode of MacGyver titled "Bushmaster", and was originally an idea sent in by a fan.
 The myth was deemed plausible.

 Grant Imahara humorously referred to MacGyver as "the second greatest TV series of all time" in the 2006 season MythBusters episode "Crimes and Myth-Demeanors 1".